Participate, Support and Promote our Largest-of-its-Type

 This research initiative will assess the clinical utility of new precision medicine technology by studying patients, physicians, health systems and health insurers (in real world settings and scenarios) with the goal being to accelerate coverage by insurers, speed adoption by physicians and increase access to this vital technology to every cancer patient.

-To see a video about our patient-centric version of clinical utility and an overview video narrated by a 58-year old cancer patient who has benefited from the technologies that are the subject of our study — visit our BetterWorld site where you may also contribute to our effort.
+Please take a few moments to view this video about our patient-centric version of clinical utility and an overview video of our precision medicine initiative that is narrated by a 58-year-old cancer patient who benefited from the technologies that are the subject of our study.

 Physicians and Cancer Patients Welcome Your Support